Reviewed by the NCKLS Executive Committee – May 31, 2018

 - Bi-monthly directors’ meetings during which librarians share information and provide feedback to NCKLS staff.

-- Development and implementation of an annual survey and/or additional measures of impact to assess service needs on a routine basis.
+- Development and implementation of routine surveys and/or additional measures of impact to assess service needs and gather feedback on an ongoing

 - Maintaining and delivering information about available system services and topics of interest in print and electronic formats, including a bi-monthly newsletter and the NCKLS website.